 This handsome book is 416 pages long and contains 145 photos, many maps, illustrations and line drawings – see the Flyer.

-The First Edition hardback On Call in Africa (ISBN 978-0-9931382-0-1) may be purchased for the retail price 35 GBP from the publisher including worldwide 1st class postal delivery dispatched the next working day:
+The First Edition hardback On Call in Africa (ISBN 978-0-9931382-0-1) may be purchased at 15% discout to the retail price for 30 GBP from the publisher including worldwide 1st class postal delivery dispatched to any location worldwide:

 No postal cost to anywhere in the world, irrespective of distance.
 We have mailed books to Australia, New Zeland, South Africa, Kenya, Seychelles, France, Germany, Ireland, Italy, Netherlands, Portugal, Canada, USA, Barbados to name some destinations.
 Most delivered within a week of order by courier.
 No misses, damage or mishaps on shipments to date.
 We usually achieve two day delivery in UK from date of purchase.